 Older cats have weaker immune systems and are more prone to illness.
 On the other, they’ll be worse affected by any of the side effects.

 If your elderly cat has a chronic illness, then you should avoid vaccination.
 These treatments can aggravate problems with the heart and kidneys.

-If your cat has tolerated vaccinations well in the past, there is no reason to deny her boosters.
-It’s advisable if your cat roams outside.
-Indoor cats have completely different requirements.
+If your cat has tolerated vaccinations well in the past, then there is no reason to deny it boosters, provided that its health hasn’t recently faltered.
+It’s advisable to get your cat inoculated if your cat roams outside.

 Respiratory illnesses, which certain vaccinations protect against, can be lethal for senior cats.
 You can find out more about infectious upper respiratory disease at Today’s Veterinary Practice (TVP).